-- Click the Board Editor from the side menu bar of the Kanban Board.
+- Click the Board Editor icon from the side menu bar of the Kanban Board.

 - On the Board Editor page, click the Forecast Date Setting icon from the side menu bar.

-- On the Define Cycle Time Forecast Setting wizard, select the option for the calculating the Forecast.
+- On the Define Cycle Time Forecast Setting wizard, select Basic for calculating the Forecast.
 Click Next.

 - Find which card types are eligible for this Forecast Setting.
 Click Next.

-Note: Any card type having 50 or more cards previously being archived or moved to or beyond the Done lane will be considered for this Forecast calculation.
+Note: Any card type having 50 or more cards previously being archived or moved to or beyond the Done column will be considered for this Forecast calculation.

 Note: The Forecast field will be displayed only for the cards that are added to the Board after this setting is enabled.